Annual verification of tuberculosis screening (PPD test)

 Annual verification of a successfully completed mask FIT test

 The Nuclear Medicine Technology Program incorporates five consecutive trimesters of clinical education.
 Students will attend clinicals two to three days a week depending on the trimester.
 Clinical hours may fall anywhere between 7:00 a.m. and 5:00 p.m. on each assigned day.
 NOTE:

-Students can expect to drive up to 40 miles from the ADU campus to reach their assigned clinical site.
+Students can expect to drive up to 40 miles from the AHU campus to reach their assigned clinical site.
 Students must obtain their own reliable transportation.